Leveraging Watch-time Feedback for Short-Video Recommendations: A Causal Labeling Framework: Methodology

 Within the context of short-video applications, the primary form of user feedback is the watch time for each video.
 This feedback is integral to the development of recommender models.
 Instead of using this feedback in its original form as a data label, we transform it into a spectrum of labels that underscore its multifaceted semantic dimensions.
 These labels are subsequently integrated into a multi-task learning architecture to precisely map user preferences.
 Furthermore, we directly implement debiasing during the labeling phase, thus eliminating the requirement for further debiasing during model training.
 This refinement enhances the practicability of our approach.
 The comprehensive system workflow, as illustrated in Figure~\ref{fig:overall-framework}, is divided into three principal components.

-$\bullet$ \textbf{Data pre-processing.} This section is dedicated to discussing the user log pre-processing phase.
-Our primary objective is to improve data quality through the elimination of noise and the application of feature engineering methodologies, inclusive of generating statistical features.
-These initial processing steps are of crucial importance for preparing the data prior to its deployment in more advanced analyses or model generation.
+$\bullet$ \textbf{Data pre-processing.} \bym{This section is dedicated to discussing the user log pre-processing phase.
+Our focus is on refining data quality by reducing noise and applying feature engineering, including statistical feature generation.
+These initial steps are crucial for data preparation before advanced analyses or model generation.}

 $\bullet$ \textbf{Labeling.} This section emphasizes the transformation of watch time into discrete watch-time labels and binary labels related to playback progression, underscoring unique semantics.
 The discrete watch-time labels, representing watch time, are discretized and balanced and and can be utilized as labels for regression tasks.
 Contrarily, the binary labels related to playback progression indicate whether the user's video consumption has surpassed a specific threshold.
 Importantly, we incorporate debiasing directly into label generation at the label level, leveraging a causal methodology.
 This approach eliminates the necessity for debiasing during training, which often involves modifying model or training architectures.